zeus-fyi/zeus/apps/cookbooks/serverless/ethereum/bls_signatures/README.md

 You'll use the makefile command zip.keys to zip this folder, and then you'll add this zipped folder as a layer in your lambda function.

+The .github/workflows/bls_serverless.yaml generates the zip file and updates the lambda function with the new build.